Board of Directors

 The Board of Directors meet on a two-monthly basis.
-Board meetings consider all areas of the organisation on a strategic level and reports are provided by the Chief Executive and Managers on specific areas of service.
-Smaller sub groups of Board members and staff are set up to deal with specific matters; e.g. Health & Safety; Workforce Development.
+Board meetings consider all areas of the organisation on a strategic level and reports are provided by the Heads of Service on their respective area.
+Smaller subgroups of Board members and staff are set up to deal with specific matters; e.g. Health & Safety; Workforce Development.

 Donald MacKenzie (Chair)